 Can teenagers start juicing?
 Similar to children, it is not recommended for growing teenagers to take part in a full juice cleanse because they have important nutritional and caloric needs to meet to continue to grow and develop.
 However, there is nothing wrong with encouraging a teenager to replace unhealthy snacks and sodas with a glass of one of these juices instead.
 Please do not encourage children or teenagers to start juicing for weight loss.

-New juicers, however, should be careful not to overdo it, as too much juicing can lead to symptoms of low blood sugar and a calorie deficit, as well as possibly interfere with certain kidney conditions if taken to an extreme.
-Even the most dedicated juicers need to include some regular food as a part of their diet to get the nutrients and minerals that their bodies need to function.
+People who have never done a juice cleanse should be careful not to overdo it, as too much juicing can lead to symptoms of low blood sugar and a calorie deficit.
+It can also interfere with certain kidney conditions if taken to an extreme.
+Even the most dedicated consumers need to include some regular food as a part of their diet to get the nutrients and minerals that their bodies need to function.